safesoftware/fmeflow-cli/README.md

 ### Installing

-* Simply download the binary for your system from the [releases](https://github.com/safesoftware/fmeserver-cli/releases) page and extract it.
+* Simply download the binary for your system from the [releases](https://github.com/safesoftware/fmeflow-cli/releases) page and extract it.
-* On Unix systems, you may need to give the file execute permissions (e.g. `chmod +x fmeserver`).
-You can move the executable to a desired location (e.g. `mv fmeserver /usr/local/bin/fmeserver`)
+* On Unix systems, you may need to give the file execute permissions (e.g. `chmod +x fmeflow`).
+You can move the executable to a desired location (e.g. `mv fmeflow /usr/local/bin/fmeflow`)

 ### Executing program

 * Execute the program to get a high level overview of each command
 ```
-fmeserver
+fmeflow
 ```
 * Log in to an existing FME Server.
 It is recommended to generate an API token using the FME Server Web UI initially and use that to log in.
 ```
-fmeserver login https://my-fmeserver.com --token my-token-here
+fmeflow login https://my-fmeflow.com --token my-token-here
 ```
-* Your token and URL will be saved to a config file located in $HOME/.fmeserver-cli.yaml.
+* Your token and URL will be saved to a config file located in $HOME/.fmeflow-cli.yaml.
 Config file location can be overridden with the `--config` flag
 * Test your credentials work
 ```
-fmeserver info
+fmeflow info
 ```

-For full documentation of all commands, see the [Documentation](docs/fmeserver.md).
+For full documentation of all commands, see the [Documentation](docs/fmeflow.md).

 ## Development